PhilippMHeck/semi_analytical_1d_abh_beam_model/README.md

 - DOI:

 # METHODOLOGICAL INFORMATION
+1. Description of methods used for collection or generation of data:
+2. Methods for processing the data:
+3. Instrument- or software-specific information needed to interpret the data:

+# DATA & FILE OVERVIEW
 1. File List:
 2. Relationship between files, if important: No relationship
 3. Explanation of the file name convention:
 4. File formats:

-# DATA & FILE OVERVIEW

 # DATA-SPECIFIC INFORMATION FOR:
-1. Variable List:
+1. Variable List: See
 2. Units: It is recommended that SI units be used.
 3. Definitions for codes or symbols used to record missing data:
 4. Specialized formats or other abbreviations used: